round lake preserve

 - Hunting, trapping, removing, harassing, touching or feeding wildlife;

 - Use of firearms, paint ball devices, or artificial light;

 Please follow the rules so that this resource can continue to be accessible to the community.

-From Saratoga Springs, head south on 1-87 S. Take exit 12 towards Malta and proceed through traffic circles following the signs for NY-67 E. After approximately 1.7 miles turn right at the sign marked “Round Lake Preserve”.
+From Saratoga Springs, head south on 1-87 S. Take exit 11 towards Round Lake and proceed through traffic circle following the Round Lake bypass and signs for NY-67 E. After approximately 1.7 miles turn right at the sign marked “Round Lake Preserve”.
 The preserve contains two parking areas – one for unloading and handicap parking near the wetlands, and a second lot at the beginning of the trail for longer-stay parking.